-Written by Anna Sigrithur Chew on This! is a bi-weekly mini speaker series hosted at the South Osborne Farmers’ Market that aims to bring market-goers and local food champions together with the idea that a market should be a meeting place and a place of critical ideas as well as commerce.
+Written by Anna Sigrithur Chew on This! was a bi-weekly mini speaker series hosted at the South Osborne Farmers’ Market that aims to bring market-goers and local food champions together with the idea that a market should be a meeting place and a place of critical ideas as well as commerce.

 Last week at Chew on This!, we were lucky to be joined by farmer, organizer and academic Jeanette Sivilay to speak to us about the dynamics in the Manitoba food system between players in the small farms community and policy makers that are shaping how we define food sovereignty in the Province.
 Jeanette began by sharing some of the background that inspired her to do the work she is doing.
 She grew up gardening with her parents in southeastern Manitoba and began critically engaging with food systems in university.
 Today she is an academic-- just having finished her Masters at University of Manitoba where she studied these food system dynamics-- and currently coordinates a provincial network of small scale food providers and local food enthusiasts interested in engaging in critical conversations about the food system.
 So what is food sovereignty?
 Most people have probably heard the phrase ‘food security’ used by politicians and community food activists alike; it is the idea that a community has access to enough nutritionally adequate food to live on.
 Food sovereignty takes that idea one step further and says that a community should have the rights and the power to participate in and create their food system from the grassroots to the policy level.
 As the global peasant rights organization, Via Campesina puts it: